Krupal09/Machine-Learning-Meets-Animal-Communication/grid.md

 **Q7: The grid tells me I don’t have conda installed but I have installed it.
 How do I use my conda installation with the grid?**

-A: qsub -l mem=100M -v PATH trainae.sh
+A: `qsub -l mem=100M -v PATH trainae.sh`
 The command above will pass your environment to the grid and your conda install and all the libraries you have will be used.

 **Q8: I submitted a job and got this error: `/var/lib/gridengine/util/starter.sh: line 41: 29161 Killed           	/usr/bin/cgexec -g freezer,memory,cpuset:${CGPATH} $@`.
 What is wrong?**

 A: Your job requires too much memory which cannot be allocated so the grid killed it.
-Read Question 10.
+Read the next question.

 **Q9: My jobs get killed after 90 minutes of run time.
 Why?**